 Walking mountains with children is easy enough.
 You just need a fine day, plenty of time, a little patience and a lot of chocolate.
 You’ll also need a mountain, of course – and we’ve got lots of them.
 The most famous are Yr Wyddfa (Snowdon), Cader Idris and Pen y Fan, which collectively form the Welsh Three Peaks Challenge.

 But even the biggest Welsh mountains are fine for families, as long as you stick to a few common-sense rules.
-Most importantly, swot up on mountain safety – you can read all about it on the Snowdonia National Park website.
+Most importantly, swot up on mountain safety – you can read all about it on the Eryri National Park website.
 Exactly the same rules apply when walking with children, only more so: you can’t cut corners.
 A map, compass and wet weather gear might seem excessive in a sunny car park – but when the clouds roll in unexpectedly, believe me – they’re essential.

 Pen y Fan (886m)

 First up is the highest point in the Brecon Beacons, and indeed southern Britain.
 The beauty of Pen y Fan is that it’s easy to get to – just 40 minutes from Cardiff - and it’s relatively easy when you get there.
 The four-mile (6.4km) Pen y Fan and Corn Du circular walk heads up from the car park, and I’ve done the whole thing with children as young as six, in less than three hours, including a picnic stop at the top.
 Even so, once you’re up there it does feel like a proper mountain, with soaring views and scary drops - although the path steers well clear of any real danger.

 Cader Idris (893m)